slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - The names of items, relations and Enums must:
 	- Contain only alphanumeric characters
 	- Must use **Pascal** case
 		 > 	Examples: OrderTypes as an enum, Order2InvoiceRel for a relation, Order for an item type
+- Unless there is a specific reason, the name of the deployment table must be the same as the name of the item or relat

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzMDA0MTAyMiwtMjAyOTc0NzY1MCwtNj
-MwMTUzNzgwLDE2MjAxNzAwOTAsOTQ4NjkxOTQwLDE3NzU0NzU0
-MSwtODE4NzQzNzY3XX0=
+eyJoaXN0b3J5IjpbNjU4NTAxNzc4LC0yMDI5NzQ3NjUwLC02Mz
+AxNTM3ODAsMTYyMDE3MDA5MCw5NDg2OTE5NDAsMTc3NTQ3NTQx
+LC04MTg3NDM3NjddfQ==
 -->